naturalis/wgs2ncbi/README.md

 Subcommand `process`
 --------------------

-This subcommand is issues as follows:
+This subcommand is issued as follows:

     $ wgs2ncbi process -conf <wgs2ncbi.ini>